What is the definition of gamification? Well…

 Well, we’re the #1 provider of gamified learning technology, in fact, we’re the team who pioneered its use within L&D. When it comes to gamification techniques, we know what we’re talking about.

-Our platforms are gamified from the ground up.
+Our learning platforms are gamification solutions through and through!
 Everything we do is meticulously designed to engage learners, from your very first login to your one-thousandth, learners are motivated and engaged by game-like features on our Academy LMS, Knowledge Arcade and Genie – our authoring tool.

 Want to find out more about how we use gamification to engage learners?
 Why not start with one of these blogs: